 For the 2019-2020 academic year, Case Western Reserve University partnered with Indiana University to pilot Boost.
 The goal of the pilot was to determine if, or how, students find Boost to be a beneficial tool in helping them manage their assignments, as well as how Boost impacted students’ ability to turn in assignments on time.

 The pilot has concluded.
 Thank you to everyone who participated!

-Boost is a mobile app that provides students with timely notifications to their mobile devices based on assignment due dates and other information from Canvas.
-Using Boost, students can receive notifications about:
+Boost was a mobile app that provided students with timely notifications to their mobile devices based on assignment due dates and other information from Canvas.
+Using Boost, students could receive notifications about:

 - upcoming Canvas assignment due dates